rbowen/whosthat/README.md

 Barebones CRM for tracking people, projects, and work teams.

 With any luck, it will do more, eventually.
+Yes, it's in Perl, because that's how old I am.

 # Summary